-We helped bring Oxford Economics -a global advisory firm- into a new era of delivering context-rich event-driven economic analysis to customers.
+We helped bring Oxford Economics, a global advisory firm, into a new era of delivering context-rich, event-driven economic analysis to its customers.

-Thousands of reports and analysis tools needed to be available for economists around the globe for access on a daily basis.
+The website would house the thousands of reports and analysis tools that economists around the globe acces on a daily basis.

-A customer portal with secure and fast search capabilities, along with the backend generating dynamic content and allowing economists to upload and notify customers about their work.
+Oxford Economics also required a customer portal with secure and fast search capabilities, along with the backend generating dynamic content, that would allow economists to upload their work and notify their customers about it.

 A few months later, we had built a completely functional, brand new website fully integrated with Oxford Economics core services.
 The design and user experience was carefully created by us working closely with Oxford Economics Global Marketing Director and coded into the web application.

 “At one point there was so much complexity the problem looked intractable.
 However, the architecture and design choices that Sophilabs made at the outset really paid off handsomely” Dr. Arvindra Sehmi - CTO - Oxford Economics

 After the launch, we started working on migrating economy reports from the previous system to the new portal.
 Economists typically produce their work using MS Word.
 These reports need to be categorized so they can reach subscriptors accordingly.